darveshkumar1610/GitHubTutorials/README.md

 # GitHubTutorials
 This respository contains the learning documents for GitHub components.

-- Git is a tool that tracks the changes over time.
+- **Git** is a tool that tracks the changes over time.
 - Terminology Used: Directory & Change Directory (cd) , Terminal, CLI, Code Editor
 - Reporsitory: Project or folder where project is kept
-- GitHub: Website where we host all of our git repositories.
+- **GitHub**: Website where we host all of our git repositories.
 Being online it is easy to work in groups with other people and organize our projects into a portfolio to show potential employers.
-- GitLab and Team Foundation Server are the tools integrating **project management** and **build pipeline** features.
+- **GitLab** and Team Foundation Server are the tools integrating **project management** and **build pipeline** features.
 - For **on-premise setup**, teams can use Git, Subversion, CVS, etc.

 ## Git and PyCharm Installation